Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

-The well-tempered ensemble~\cite{Bonomi-PRL-2010} is obtained by using the potential energy $U$ as \hyperlink{ref:CV} {CV} within well-tempered metadynamics.
-In this case, we obtain a statistical ensemble defined by $\tilde{\rho}(U) \propto [\rho(U)]^{1/\gamma}$ where the potential energy $U$ has the same average as the canonical one but mean square fluctuations amplified by a factor of $\gamma$ (assuming that $\rho(U)$ is roughly Gaussian).
+\paragraph{Well-tempered ensemble} The well-tempered ensemble~\cite{Bonomi-PRL-2010} is obtained by using the potential energy $U$ as \hyperlink{ref:CV} {CV} within well-tempered metadynamics.
+It is an example of a category of ABP methods that use the potential energy as a CV that we will discuss in more detail below in Section~\ref{sec:abp_energy}.
+In the well-tempered ensemble, we obtain at convergence a statistical \hyperlink{ref:Ensemble} {ensemble} defined by $\tilde{\rho}(U) \propto [\rho(U)]^{1/\gamma}$ where the potential energy $U$ has the same average as the canonical one but mean square fluctuations amplified by a factor of $\gamma$ (assuming that $\rho(U)$ is roughly Gaussian).
 By tuning $\gamma$, we can interpolate between the canonical ensemble ($\gamma=1$) and the multicanonical~\cite{Berg1992_Multicanonical} ensemble ($\gamma \to \infty$).
 In Section~\ref{sec:pt-wte}, we show how this property of the well-tempered ensemble can be used to our benefit when combined with parallel-tempering (see Section~\ref{sec:generalized-ensemble}).
-The well-tempered ensemble can also be used to obtain thermodynamic properties like the density of states~\cite{Valsson-JCTC-2013}.
+The well-tempered ensemble can also be used to obtain thermodynamic properties like the \hyperlink{ref:density_of_states}{density of states}~\cite{Valsson-JCTC-2013}.
 It has been shown~\cite{Junghans2014wte-wl} that the well-tempered ensemble can be mathematically related to the Wang-Landau method~\cite{wang-landau:prl:2001:wang-landau} and statistical temperature molecular dynamics~\cite{Kim2006_PRL_STMD}.